duelingbenjos/rocketswap/docs/guide.md

 ### Staking

 1. Once you are in RocketSwap:

-1A.
-Confirm your wallet is connected from the bottom left of the screen and you have funds available (Guide steps above) 1B.
-Click the $RSWP wording on the top right of the screen
+    A. Confirm your wallet is connected from the bottom left of the screen and you have funds available (Guide steps above)

+    B. Click the $RSWP wording on the top right of the screen

 2. Now let’s get STAKING!
 2A.
 Enter the amount you would like to stake in TAU.
 Alternatively you can select the MAX button instead of entering an amount to stake your entire wallet, you will notice if you select MAX this is not equal to your full wallet amount, this is due to some small fees need to be extracted.